Devil or Angel

 "Connie, sorry to wake you," the voice on the other end said.
 With my eyes closed, I shook my head and furrowed my brow, trying to focus.

 "Yes, a fifteen-year-old boy from Booker T." My gut lurched, and my chest pulsed.
 "This time, though, the shooting occurred on the grounds."
 This had never happened before, and it was ten years before the Littleton School massacre.

 Tossing the sheets back, I forced myself to sit up, not sure I caught what she said.
 "The shooter came on campus?"

 "Yes, at lunchtime."

-Until that time, the killings took place in the late afternoon, evening hours, or on weekends, but never on school property.
-Like many American cities in the early 1990's, shootings took place on a regular-basis.
+Until that time, the killings took place in the late afternoon, evening, or on weekends, but never on school property during the day.
+Like many American cities in the early 1990s, shootings took place regularly.
 At this time, however, New Orleans held the highest per capita murder rate in the country.
-The staff discovered the reason for a student's absence--death--via terse, matter-of-fact article in The Times Picayune.
+The staff discovered the reason for a student's absence--death via a concise, matter-of-fact article in The Times Picayune.

-Dr Poesy's voice roused me from my reverie.
-"The Social Work Department committed to assist with helping people process what happened.
-Principal Vincent scheduled a meeting in the library where he'll inform volunteers on the details of the incident to make sure we get the facts straight.
+Dr. Poesy's voice roused me from my reverie.
+"The Social Work Department committed to assisting with helping people process what happened.
+Principal Vincent scheduled a meeting in the library where he'll inform volunteers on the details of the incident.
 Will you help?"

 "I'm on my way."

 Exhausted from the on-going brutality in the city I loved, I lingered on the side of the bed.
 My boyfriend, Jared, slept peacefully on the other side.
 He relished his work, looking forward to each day, while I forced myself to trudge to the bathroom to start my morning regime.